-We have devoted substantially all of our financial resources to identifying, acquiring, and developing our product candidates, including conducting clinical studies, developing manufacturing processes, manufacturing product candidates for clinical studies, and providing general and administrative support for these operations.
+Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
+We have devoted substantially all of our financial resources to identifying, acquiring, and developing our products and product candidates, including conducting clinical studies, developing manufacturing product candidates for clinical studies, and providing selling, general and administrative support for these operations.
 To date, we have financed our operations primarily through the sale of equity securities.
-The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to obtain funding through equity or debt financings, strategic collaborations, or grants.
-Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-Our product candidates are in clinical development, and we may never have a product candidate approved for commercialization.
-If we obtain regulatory approval to market a product candidate, our future revenue will depend upon the size of any markets in which our product candidates may receive approval, and our ability to achieve sufficient market acceptance, pricing, reimbursement, and adequate market share for our product candidates in those markets.
-However, even if we obtain adequate market share for our product candidates may ultimately receive regulatory approval are very small, and our expenses may be greater than expected, we may never become profitable despite obtaining such market share and acceptance of our products.
+The amount of our future net losses will depend, in part, on non-recurring events, the rate of our future expenditures and our ability to obtain funding through equity or debt financings, strategic collaborations, or grants.
+Our future revenue will depend upon the size of any markets in which our products are approved and any of our product candidates may receive approval, and our ability to achieve sufficient market acceptance, pricing, reimbursement, and adequate market share for our products and product candidates in those markets.
+However, even if we obtain adequate market share for our products and product candidates, because the potential markets in which our products and product candidates may ultimately receive regulatory approval are very small, and our expenses may be greater than expected, we may never become profitable (excluding non-recurring events) despite obtaining such market share and acceptance of our products and product candidates that may receive approval.

-We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
+We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future, excluding non-recurring events.
 We anticipate that our expenses will increase substantially if and as we:

-- continue our research and nonclinical and clinical development of our product candidates; - expand the scope of our current clinical studies for our product candidates; - advance our programs into more expensive clinical studies; - initiate additional nonclinical, clinical, or other studies for our product candidates; - pursue preclinical and clinical development for additional indications for existing product candidates; - change or add additional manufacturers or suppliers; - · seek regulatory and marketing approvals for our product candidates that successfully complete clinical studies; - establish a marketing and distribution infrastructure and field force to commercialize any products for which we may obtain marketing approval; - continue to establish our international subsidiaries; - continue to operate as a public company and comply with legal, accounting and other regulatory requirements;
+- continue our research and nonclinical and clinical development of our product candidates; - expand the scope of our current clinical studies for our product candidates; - · advance our programs into more expensive clinical studies; - initiate additional nonclinical, clinical, or other studies for our product candidates; - pursue preclinical and clinical development for additional indications for existing product candidates; - change or add additional manufacturers or suppliers; - · seek regulatory and marketing approvals for our product candidates that successfully complete clinical studies; - · establish Medical Affairs field teams to initiate relevant disease education; - establish a marketing and distribution infrastructure and field force to commercialize our products and any product candidates for which we may obtain marketing approval; - continue to establish our international subsidiaries - · continue to operate as a public company and comply with legal, accounting and other regulatory requirements; - seek to identify, assess, license, acquire, and/or develop other product candidates, technologies, and/or businesses;

-- · seek to identify, assess, license, acquire, and/or develop other product candidates, technologies, and/or businesses; - make milestone or other payments under any license or other agreements; - seek to maintain, protect, and expand our intellectual property portfolio; - seek to attract and retain skilled personnel; - create additional infrastructure, including facilities and systems, to support the growth of our operations, our product development, and our planned future commercialization efforts; and - experience any delays or encounter issues with any of the above, including, but not limited to, failed studies, complex results, safety issues, inspection outcomes, or other regulatory challenges that require longer follow-up of existing studies, additional major studies, or additional supportive studies in order to pursue marketing approval.
+- make milestone or other payments under any license or other agreements; - · seek to maintain, protect, and expand our intellectual property portfolio; - · seek to attract and retain skilled personnel; - create additional infrastructure, including facilities and systems, to support the growth of our operations, our product development, and our planned future commercialization efforts; and - experience any delays or encounter issues with any of the above, including, but not limited to, failed studies, complex results, safety issues, inspection outcomes, or other regulatory challenges that require longer follow-up of existing studies, additional major studies, or additional supportive studies in order to pursue marketing approval.